Promulgation: Canon law (Catholic Church)

-A canonical law issued by the Pope (or with his consent in the case of laws issued by an ecumenical council or congregation) is promulgated when it is published in Acta Apostolicae Sedis, and by default has the force of law three months after promulgation.
+A canonical law issued by the pope (or with his consent in the case of laws issued by an ecumenical council or congregation) is promulgated when it is published in Acta Apostolicae Sedis, and by default has the force of law three months after promulgation.
 Laws issued by bishops and particular councils are promulgated in various ways but by default take effect one month after promulgation.

 According to canon 7 of the 1983 Code of Canon Law, Lex instituitur cum promulgatur ("A law is instituted when it is promulgated").
 This is an ancient provision in Latin Church canon law, dating in its plural form to the Latin formulation of the great 12th century codifier of canon law, Gratian: Leges instituuntur cum promulgantur ("Laws are instituted when they are promulgated").

 France

-The President of France promulgates law (he may ask Parliament to reconsider the law, but only once).
+The president of France promulgates law (he may ask Parliament to reconsider the law, but only once).

 Germany

-The President of Germany has the duty to duly promulgate and issue laws, unless the President deems them "evidently unconstitutional".
+The president of Germany has the duty to duly promulgate and issue laws, unless the president deems them "evidently unconstitutional".
 The question to what degree they must be convinced of the constitutional violation to deny promulgation is hotly debated.

 Hong Kong

-Bills have to be signed and promulgated by the Chief Executive, and be announced by the government in the gazette.
+Bills have to be signed and promulgated by the chief executive, and be announced by the government in the gazette.

 Hungary

-Legislative proposals adopted by the National Assembly obtain the force of law only after they are signed by the President of the Republic and published in the official gazette Magyar Közlöny.
+Legislative proposals adopted by the National Assembly obtain the force of law only after they are signed by the president of the republic and published in the official gazette Magyar Közlöny.

 India

-If at any time the Indian Parliament is not in session, the President of India on the recommendation of the Union Cabinet may promulgate an ordinance, which will have the same effect as an Act of Parliament.
+If at any time the Indian Parliament is not in session, the president of India, on the recommendation of the Union Cabinet, may promulgate an ordinance, which will have the same effect as an act of Parliament.
 However, such ordinance will be presented before the parliament for final approval.
 They can only be issued when Parliament is not in session.
 They enable the Indian government to take immediate legislative action.
-Ordinances cease to operate either if Parliament does not approve of them within six weeks of reassembly, or if disapproving resolutions are passed by both Houses.
+Ordinances cease to operate either if Parliament does not approve of them within six weeks of reassembly, or if disapproving resolutions are passed by both houses.
 It is also compulsory for a session of Parliament to be held within six months.

-Ireland, Republic of
+Republic of Ireland

-All laws passed by the Oireachtas are promulgated by a notice in the Iris Oifigiúil published by the President of Ireland, as required by the Constitution of Ireland.
+All laws passed by the Oireachtas are promulgated by a notice in the Iris Oifigiúil published by the president of Ireland, as required by the Constitution of Ireland.